anngdinh/demo_mkdocs/docs/english/writing/task-1.md

   - > ... maintained a steady growth throughout the period.
   - > ... maintained a steady growth throughout most of the given years.
 - Some ways to mention many nuber in a sentence
-  - > X's number was 100, followed by Y and Z, at 80 and 81 respectively, which are **roughly double** the figure for W, at 40.
+  - > X's number was 100, followed by Y and Z, at 80 and 81 it, which are **roughly double** the figure for W, at 40.
 - Speed:
   - > significant(ly), rapid(ly), dramatic(ally)
   - > steady (steadily), moderate(ly)